devrafalko/webpack-karma-jasmine/readme.md

     //reduce the kind of information passed to the bash
     logLevel: config.LOG_WARN, //config.LOG_DISABLE, config.LOG_ERROR, config.LOG_INFO, config.LOG_DEBUG

-    //list of frameworks you want to use, only jasmine is installed automatically
+    //list of frameworks you want to use, only jasmine is installed with this boilerplate
     frameworks: ['jasmine'],
     //list of browsers to launch and capture
     browsers: ['Chrome'/*,'PhantomJS','Firefox','Edge','ChromeCanary','Opera','IE','Safari'*/],